 a couple of thins that show very nicely the very dark color that is sometimes available in bocote when the light-colored sections are very thin.

 7 shots from a couple of 2"x2"x24" turning sticks.
 The sections were chosen to show a broad representation of pattern.
 These have been exposed to the air for some time and the color will lighten considerably after they are turned.
-The color here is pretty accurate, with just a shade too much gold in the brown.
+The color here is pretty accurate, with just a shade too much red in the brown.

 these are all from a batch of several dozen 1/16" thick "thins" which were recently resawn.
 I arbitrarily picked out several pairs that show the variety of grain pattern.
 I've done some color correction and the colors are accurate.
 The last pair is the side that was on the outside and thus is not freshly sawn and so shows considerable darkening due to exposure to air and light.
-I was a little surprized at the red tinge.
+I was a little surprised at the red tinge.
 My previous experience was that the aging turns bocote a darker brown without any red.

 more thins